 Marine Corps Baseball

-Marines and Sailors Carried The Game Of Baseball Around The Globe
+Marines and Sailors Carried Baseball Around The Globe

-The Marine Corps and Baseball have both played a vital part of winning the hearts and minds of the native countrymen everywhere the Marines have landed.
+Together baseball and The Corps has played a vital part of winning the hearts and minds of the native countrymen everywhere our Marines have landed.

-Throughout my tours of duty across the globe, the Marine Corps baseball training, the camaraderie, and the epic struggles to win, that I first experienced while playing ball, have added immeasurably to my positive outlook on life and in my determined attitude of competing and winning.
+Throughout my tours of duty across the globe, with my Marine Corps Baseball and training with both...the camaraderie and the epic struggles to win that I first experienced playing ball, have added immeasurably to my positive outlook as a Marine with a determined attitude for competing and winning.

 .......Game Of Fun Plus The Thrill Of Victory!!.......

-Competing hard and trying your best to win and still coming up short of victory is not all bad for the game of baseball but putting Marines Corps Baseball ashore is time for both the Marine Corps and Baseball to become bitter sweet winners.
+Competing hard and trying your best to win and still coming up short of victory is not all bad for the game of baseball but putting Marines Corps Baseball ashore is time for both the Marine Corps Baseball to show our team spirit and become bitter sweet winners.

 Dust off those playing britches, clench your teeth, show your grit and mettle, and come back with the determination to be a winner.

-The game itself develops character with this determination and a bond between players, both as friends and competitive combatants...you compete growing up to make the team and struggle together as a team to win!
+The game of baseball itself as a general rule develops character.
+Sometimes this determination with a bond between players, both as friends and competitive combatants and striving for super excellence is a concern....Competition is keen while growing up to make the team and struggle later making the Big Show.

 Ironically the brotherhood of Marines and Sailors has a storied history of fighting one another as if they were enemies.
-Senior Naval and Marine Commanders alayed much of this fighting spirit while aboard ship by supporting the sport of Boxing.
+Senior Navy and Marine Commanders allayed much of this fighting spirit while aboard ship by recognizing and supporting the sport of boxing.

 This provided the opportunity for the Marine Corps baseball to show the way for spreading cultural togetherness and to ensure goodwill is accomplished.